 - 1. To support the child's development in ways that will foster security, confidence and resilience. - 2.
-To provide an environment in which children feel safe, secure, valued and respected, feel confident if they are in difficulties and know how to approach adults. - 3.
-To protect children from maltreatment. - 4.
-To raise the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting suspected cases of abuse. - 5.
-To acknowledge the need for effective communication between all members of staff, volunteers and parents in relation to safeguarding pupils. - 6.
-To create a structured procedure within the school, which is followed by all members of staff.

-- 7. To ensure that all adults within our school who have access to children have been checked as to their suitability. - 8.
-To ensure that all policies and procedures of the setting comply with BHR Safeguarding Partnership arrangements, (Barking, Havering and Redbridge), Waltham Forest Hub and Essex Safeguarding Children's Board (ESEB) and other local authority safeguarding partnerships as applicable. - 9.
+To provide an environment in which children feel they will be taken seriously, supported, safe, secure, valued and respected if they are in difficulties and know how to approach adults. - 3.
+Children should never be given the impression they have created a problem by reporting abuse, sexual violence or harassment and should not feel ashamed of having done so. - 4.
+To protect children from maltreatment. - 5.
+To prevent impairment of children's mental and physical health and development - 6.
+To raise the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting suspected cases of abuse. - 7.
+To acknowledge the need for effective communication between all members of staff, volunteers and parents in relation to safeguarding pupils. - 8.
+To create a structured procedure within the school, which is followed by all members of staff. - 9.
+To ensure that all adults within our school who have access to children have been checked as to their suitability. - 10.
+To ensure that all policies and procedures of the setting comply with BHR Safeguarding Partnership arrangements, (Barking, Havering and Redbridge), Waltham Forest Hub and Essex Safeguarding Children's Board (ESEB) and other local authority safeguarding partnerships as applicable. - 11.
 To ensure that we practice safer recruitment in checking the suitability of all staff, governors and volunteers who work with children.
 This includes all those employed or who act in a voluntary capacity for the school as well as those who are employed by other organizations (e.g. cleaning contractors, visiting professionals)